marteinn/wagtail-alt-generator/README.md

 [Screencast demo](https://www.youtube.com/watch?v=1JeCjKx0lko)

+## Supported providers

+- Microsoft Cognitive Service
+- AWS Rekognition

 ## Requirements

 - Python 2.7 / Python 3.5+
 - Django 1.8+
 - Wagtail 1.7+
-- An Microsoft Cognitive Service account
+- Access to any of the supported providers

 - NOTE: Images must be accessible by third part (to enable computer vision processing).
 That means any image that can be reached through, for instance yourdomain.com/yourimage.jpg will work, while localhost images won't.